JesseRM/appointment_keeper/README.md

 &nbsp;&nbsp;**Username:** user
 &nbsp;&nbsp;**Password:** password

-Once logged in the user will be presented with a home screen where the user can create and manage appointments and customers.
+Once logged in the user will be taken to the home screen where the user can create and manage appointments and customers.

 # Technologies
   1. Java 11
   2. JavaFX 17
+  3. FXML
-  3. PostgreSQL
+  4. PostgreSQL
-  4. Maven
+  5. Maven